 According to one study, businesses lose nearly half of their clients every five years.
 Most consumers believe complaining to employees when an issue arises is a waste of time, and unsatisfied customers will tell others about their dissatisfaction with the service provider.

 Long-term customers increase profitability in practically all service firms year after year.
 Loyal customers often result in fewer marketing expenses, improved operational efficiency, and more profitability.
-As a result, developing a service recovery plan is essential for firms to retain loyal consumers.
+As a result, developing an effective service recovery program plan is essential for firms to retain loyal consumers.

 There are three different types of recovery strategies: